 Let’s talk about marking gauges.
 These deceptively simple tools are an essential part of any woodworker’s (or metalworker’s) toolbox, but not everyone is familiar or comfortable with using them.

 Also known as mortise gauges or scratch gauges, these small sliding tools have been used around the world for centuries.
 Nowadays modern wheel gauge designs are arguably the best marking gauges to buy, but in reality, you don’t need to spend a lot of money to get great results.

 That is, as long as you know what to look for.

-If you’re not interested in any of that and just want to know which marking gauge to buy for woodworking, get one of the two below.
+If you’re not interested in any of that and just want to know which marking gauge to buy for woodworking, get one of the options below.
 They won’t let you down.